 Welcome to the website for the University of La Verne’s prestigious Global Ideas Honors Program.
-As the director of honors and interdisciplinary programs – and an assistant professor in history – I have the privilege of working with our many exceptional faculty, staff, and students who make the Global Ideas Honors Program rigorous, distinguished, and community-engaged.
+As the Director of Honors and Interdisciplinary Programs – and an Assistant Professor in History – I have the privilege of working with our many exceptional faculty, staff, and students who make the Global Ideas Honors Program rigorous, distinguished, and community-engaged.
 Through a general thematic focus on global ideas, Honors Program courses and extra-curricular opportunities promote interdisciplinary inquiry, foster critical thinking, facilitate student participation and leadership, and maintain a proud tradition of academic excellence.

 I hope you’ll consider joining us at the Global Ideas Honors Program at the University of La Verne.
-Please explore this website for more information about applying, curriculum and requirements, and travel courses.
+Please explore this website for more information about applying, curriculum and requirements, travel courses, and remaining active in and eligible for the Honors Program.
 Do not hesitate to contact us with any questions.
-And, also, please follow us on Instagram!
+You can also make an appointment with Dr. Brantley.

 Allyson P. Brantley, PhD